 A calendar (I also like to keep a separate one from my cell phone and computer)

-If you work from home, you can create an environment that will help you feel relaxed while accomplishing more.
-Here are some suggestions for maximum productivity.
+If you work from home, you must create an environment that will help you feel focused.

 Maximize your space.